rodydavis/plugins/README.md

 If you wish to contribute a new plugin to the Flutter ecosystem, please see the documentation for [developing packages](https://flutter.io/developing-packages/) and [platform channels](https://flutter.io/platform-channels/).
-You can store your plugin source code in any GitHub repository (the present repo is only intended for plugins developed by the core Flutter team).
+You can store your plugin source code in any GitHub repository.
 Once your plugin is ready you can [publish](https://flutter.io/developing-packages/#publish) to the [pub repository](https://pub.dartlang.org/).